neary-ai/neary/docs/write_a_plugin.md

   - `my_plugin.py`, which contains your plugin class and functions

 >[!IMPORTANT]
->Your .py filename should always match the name of your plugin folder.
+>Your .py filename should always match the name of your plugin folder

 ### The Plugin Class

-Let's open plugin module and a take a look at the code:
+Let's open the plugin module and take a look at the code:

 ```python
 from backend.plugins import BasePlugin, snippet, tool